elfmz/far2l/_testing/README.md

 ---------------------------------------------------------

 `RunCmd(["prog", "arg1", "arg2" ...])`
+`RunCmdOrDie(["prog", "arg1", "arg2" ...])`

-Runs given command, returns empty string if start succeeded and command returned zero code, otherwise returns error description.
+Runs given command, returns empty string if start succeeded and command returned zero code, otherwise returns error description or aborts if its RunCmdOrDie.
 Note that command is run NOT in pseudoterminal where tested far2l is running.

 ---------------------------------------------------------